GreptimeTeam/greptimedb/docs/rfcs/2023-02-01-table-compaction.md

 GreptimeDB uses an LSM-tree based storage engine that flushes memtables to SSTs for persistence.
 But currently it only supports level 0.
 SST files in level 0 does not guarantee to contain only rows with disjoint time ranges.
 That is to say, different SST files in level 0 may contain overlapped timestamps.
-The consequence is, in order to retrieve rows in some time range, all files need to be scanned, which bring a lot of IO overhead.
+The consequence is, in order to retrieve rows in some time range, all files need to be scanned, which brings a lot of IO overhead.

 Also, just like other LSMT engines, delete/update to existing primary keys are converted to new rows with delete/update mark and appended to SSTs on flushing.
 We need to merge the operations to same primary keys so that we don't have to go through all SST files to find the final state of these primary keys.

 ## Goal

-Implement a compaction mechanism to:
+Implement a compaction framework to:
 - maintain SSTs in timestamp order to accelerate queries with timestamp condition;
 - merge rows with same primary key;
 - purge expired SSTs;
+- accommodate other tasks like data rollup/indexing.

 ## Overview